Is your management information system (MIS) telling you what you need to know – not what you already know?

 Some fairly advanced fleet management systems are available, so there’s certainly no shortage of the next-big-thing in MIS, however, are they telling you what you need to know?
 This is a very open ended question, so just what is it that you really need to know?

-Before suggesting answers to this question, let’s just take a moment to look at what you need to know to optimise your operation.
+Before suggesting answers to this question, let’s just take a moment to look at what you need to know in order to optimise your operation.
 Road transport is probably one of the most complicated real-time businesses to manage, outside of an Airline and this is seldom fully appreciated by those who face the challenges daily.

 These are some of the incredibly difficult challenges associated with managing road transport: